Dominic Powlesland: Landscape archaeology

 Powlesland has advocated a detailed, landscape-scale approach to archaeology, arguing that studying sites in isolation misses the 'connective tissue' of past landscapes.
 The Landscape Research Centre has carried out this approach; for example studying 400 ha of Vale of Pickering with geophysics, topographic and aerial survey, and the use of soil sampling for sediments and finds.
 The Heslerton Parish Project studied 10 km2 around the village of West Heslerton in order to set the excavations in context.
 It included multi-spectral aerial photography and geophysical magnetometer survey.

 Computing and archaeology

 Powlesland was an early adopter of computers as part of the archaeological recording process - beginning by writing his own programs for a Wang 2200 in 1982.
 Digital methods for recording, processing, analysing and presenting the results of archaeological research were developed and tested by Powlesland and his team throughout various projects.
 His work has been lauded by others in the field, particularly for the detailed three-dimensional recording of artefacts.

+In 2024, Powlesland featured on an episode of the BBC archaeology programme, Digging for Britain alongside archaeologist Nicky Milner, examining an abandoned Anglo-Saxon settlement from East Heslerton.